madprops/blog/docs/close.md

 ## Hiding

-A lot of the time I don't want to close a window, just make it get out of the way.
+A lot of the time I don't want to close a window, I just want to make it get out of the way.

 Since I don't have a minimize button I mapped a side button of my mouse to trigger a minimize.